konceptz/DVNA/README.md

 ## Beta!

-This is very much beta software and is under active development.
-If you wanted to test out the vulnerabilities as they are now, make sure you have Express added as a dependency.

-**Contributors wanted for UX/UI, bug fixes, and documentation.**
+Under active development. **Contributors wanted for UX/UI, bug fixes, and documentation.**
 - - -

 Damn Vulnerable Node Application (DVNA) is a Node.js web application that is damn vulnerable.
 Its intended purpose is to teach secure coding concepts to web developers who use Node, and to explore web application vulnerabilities in a controlled class environment or to serve as a cyber range for capture the flag events.
 It's loaded with **common web vulnerabilities** and **various levels of complexity.**